The Properties shows and allows editing of many active data, including the active scene and object.

 The Properties has several categories, which can be chosen via tabs (the icons column to its left).
 Each tab regroups properties and settings of a data type, and is documented in its own manual sections, linked below.

 These tabs contain settings for the active scene.

 This tabs contain settings for the active Collection.

 These tabs are used to add features, and to change properties for the active object.
 Depending on the type of the active object, some of those will be hidden.

 The main tab of that category (often the only one) always has the same name, Object Data, but its icon will change based on the actual type of the active object.

 Rigging and Deformation Objects:

 Other Types of Objects:

-In the header of this editor, a list of icons and text items shows the owner of the properties being edited, together with some dependency context if needed.
+Just below the header is a list of icons and text items which show the owner of the properties being edited, together with some dependency context if needed.
 In the example above, the material "Material" is used by the active object "Cube".

 Sync tabs with the Outliner data-block selection.
 See Properties Editor Sync for more information.